 Always keep in mind that we will ensure video quality standards have been met during the course Review Process.

-- Lecture Duration: We recommend that lectures be between 10 to 20 minutes in lenght, depending on the age of your target student.
+- Lecture Duration: We recommend that lectures be between 10 to 20 minutes in length, depending on the age of your target student.

 - Best Video Settings: 720p (HD) minimum 16:9 format (these allow for mobile device viewing).
 Make sure your device is set to record in horizontal/landscape mode.